 Job hunting is an expected part of your life as a member of the workforce.
 Whether you are a fresh graduate seeking your niche in the job market or a pro with years of experience, looking for greener pastures, you’ll find that job hunting is filled with exciting possibilities and daunting challenges, so you need to be prepared for what is ahead.

-The pre-employment process is designed to gauge whether you are a good fit for the job and company.
-Every industry and business is different, but there are certain requirements that are a standard part of any pre-employment process.
+The pre-employment process is designed to gauge whether you are a good fit for the job and the company.
+Every industry and business are different, but certain requirements are a standard part of any pre-employment process.
 It helps to be aware of these so you can prepare yourself and any certificates and documents that you need to provide.